Master Meta Descriptions: Boost Click-Through Rates

 Examples of meta descriptions in search results

-Depending on the search engine, SERPs have a different look and feel.
-So keep that in mind when you go to optimize your meta descriptions.
+SERPs have a different look and feel depending on the search engine.
+So keep that in mind when you optimize your meta descriptions.
 Sites like Google tend to include more clickable real estate than sites like Yahoo and DuckDuckGo.

 As you can see, sites like Bing pull in more user-rich data from outside sites like Yelp.
 So keep that in mind when you are making changes.
-And if any of the displayed information is outdated, update it.
+If any of the displayed information is outdated, update it.

 Google